 The higher the number of dots in an image, the crisper will be the quality of print.Lines Per Inch (LPI) and density are the other things that you must set appropriately before printing a halftone image.

 6. Change in Color Tones

-Often, printers complain of the difference in the colors of design and the colors on final print on a t-shirt.
+Often, printers complain of the difference in the colors of the design and the colors on the final print on a t-shirt.
 The majority of times, this difference in colors occurs as a result of the discrepancy in the tones of different colors.
-The colors you see in a design on screen look different on a print.
+The colors you see in a design on-screen look different on a print.

 These are some of the common t-shirt printing issues.
 By taking into consideration the factors mentioned in this write-up, you can avoid happening these issues with your t-shirt printing job.